 because uncertain roads, take us on beautiful journeys and captivating destinations.

-Born and raised in Spain by a flamenco guitarist and an elementary school counselor and teacher, human connection and music accompanied me in every step of my existence.
-Singing Breathe from the musical In The Heights kept me grounded as I embarked on the path of traveling across the ocean at the age of 17 to enroll in the National High School Institute at Northwerstern University in the Acting and Musical Theatre program.
+Born and raised in Spain by a flamenco guitarist and an elementary school teacher, human connection and music accompanied me in every step of my existence.
+Singing Breathe from the musical In The Heights kept me grounded as I embarked on the path of traveling across the ocean at the age of 18 to enroll in the National High School Institute at Northwerstern University in the Acting and Musical Theatre program.

 "In a gentle way, you can shake the world." – Mahatma Gandhi